yzhlinscau/AAfun/README.md

 ## About AAfun

-The breedRPlus is builded on the base of package `'asreml'` for some additional functions, such as calculating standard error (se), running batch analysis, getting cov/var/corr matrix for FA models, etc.
+The AAfun is builded on the base of package `'asreml'` for some additional functions, such as calculating standard error (se), running batch analysis, getting cov/var/corr matrix for FA models, etc.

 ## INSTALL package
 ``` r